IBM/universal-connectors/filter-plugin/logstash-filter-couchbasedb-guardium/README.md

 3. To learn how to start FileBeat, see https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#start

-## Configuring the Couchbase filters in Guardium
+## Configuring the Couchbase filter in Guardium

 The Guardium univer***REMOVED***l connector is the Guardium entry point for native audit logs.
 The univer***REMOVED***l connector identifies and parses received events, and converts them to a standard Guardium format.
 The output of the Guardium univer***REMOVED***l connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
 Configure Guardium to read the native audit logs by customizing the Couchbase template.